timothy-holmes/temp-guard/readme.md

 5. Open browser at URL `http://127.0.0.1:4999` and watch the plot populate with CPU temps

 ## TODO
-- Do integration test (aka run the app with WMI access)
+- Do integration test (aka run the app with WMI access) ❌ **Tests failed**
-- Investigate WMI options (or adopt OpenHardwareMonitor DLLs) to access temps of other parts of CPU
+- Investigate WMI options (or adopt OpenHardwareMonitor DLLs) to access temps of other parts of CPU ❌ **Not able to integrate without .NET**
     - Include temps from more sensors (eg. individual cores, motherboard, GPU)